Stryd 5.0: Everything You Need to Know

 However, I don’t find these gait metrics overly helpful.
 Yes, they are an important determinant of running speed, but how exactly do you make the changes?
 Will drills really change your form?

-That said, I would opt for Stryd Duo if you can, as it will give a more holistically correct power figure than one measured from one side only.
+That said, I would opt for the Stryd Duo if you can, as it will provide a more holistic power figure than a single-sided measurement.

 One odd omission has always been that Stryd does not produce left and right power when it clearly must have that information.
 They still don’t.